-Sidonia Serafini is a second-year Master’s student and research assistant.
-Her research focuses on post-Reconstruction and early-twentieth-century African American literature and print culture and multicultural American women’s writing.
+Sidonia Serafini is a doctoral student and research assistant.
+Her research focuses on post-Reconstruction and early twentieth-century African American literature and print culture and multicultural American women’s writing.

 Currently, Sidonia is collaborating with Prof. Barbara McCaskill to reconstruct and understand Rev. Peter Thomas Stanford’s (c.
 1860-1909) life and writings.
-Her Master’s thesis project is an examination of the Southern Workman (1872-1939) stories of the early African American writer and educator, Alice Dunbar-Nelson (1875-1935), with an emphasis on how these works articulate themes of exile and belonging as well as cultural citizenship and prefigure Dunbar-Nelson’s involvement in civil rights activism and education reform.
+Her Master's thesis and ongoing research focuses on the Southern Workman (1872-1939) stories of the early African American writer and educator, Alice Dunbar-Nelson (1875-1935), with an emphasis on how these works articulate themes of exile and belonging as well as cultural citizenship and prefigure Dunbar-Nelson’s involvement in civil rights activism and education reform.
 Sidonia recently presented her analysis of Dunbar-Nelson’s “The Pearl in the Oyster” at the October ALA symposium of the Society of the Study of the American Short Story and Penn State’s Celebrating African American Literature and Language (CAALL) Conference on Race and Resistance.
-Sidonia is also working on an ongoing project that centers on a once well-known African American figure, J. A. Arneaux (1855-unknown), a Shakespearean actor, the manager and founder of an all-black theatrical troupe, a social reformer, and a newspaper editor.
+Sidonia is also working to recover the life and work of a once well-known African American figure, J. A. Arneaux (1855-unknown), a Shakespearean actor, the manager and founder of an all-black theatrical troupe, a social reformer, and a newspaper editor.
 In 2016, Sidonia received a Certificate of Merit from the Institute for African American Studies in recognition of her scholarship on nineteenth-century black print productions.

 B.A. in English, Flagler College, 2014